This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 When the soil beds were too damp, it was easier to understand that I had been over-watering.
 The soil in the plants is a good indicator of high or low moisture levels, so take a look here first.

-The good news is that it’s fairly easy to solve this problem.
+The good news is that it’s pretty easy to solve this problem.
 I started by trimming off the brown leaves.
 After all, they wouldn’t grow back and made my plants look bad.
 If the entire stem dried, I pruned it off and then tried to propagate the pruned stems with stem tip cuttings.

 Normal Aging and Low Humidity